nealalan/aws-notes/README.md

   - use CloudWatch
 - Create an IR plan for attacks

-# Sheat Sheet - Security & Identity Services
+# Cheat Sheet - Security & Identity Services

 ## IAM